-- In Scandinavia, it’s called Glögg or Gløgg.
+- In Scandinavia, it is called Glögg or Gløgg.
 Many recipes include spirits such as brandy or aquavit.

 - In France, you can find Vin Chaud, which is typically made with honey.

-- The Portuguese serve Vinho Quente that contains Port or Madeira wine.
+- The Portuguese serve Vinho Quente, which contains Port or Madeira wine.